About us

 Co-founder

 Vic has his roots in Romania and studied together with Marianne in Amsterdam.
-Based on a safe and happy childhood he developed a deep sensitivity and interest towards fellow humans and other living beings.
+Based on his childhood he developed a deep sensitivity and interest towards fellow humans and other living beings.
 With his daily work, he strives for a tangible positive impact on other people’s lives.
 Trained in social and brain sciences, with experience in academic and global health research, and keen on bridging the gap between science and society, Vic co-founded the ACE Aware NL project together with Marianne in 2020.
 He is particularly interested in the mental health components and other consequences of ACEs and trauma.
 He pushes towards well-informed national and international policies targeted to prevent this kind of adversity.

 In his free time, Vic is a tennis player and coach, freelancer, photography hobbyist, non-serious writer of short poetry, passionate about the environment, astronomy, philosophy, and arts.